amoghmv/about-me/README.md

 Not a **finance wizard** (I wish).
 Just someone who likes asking the right questions.

 - I come from a **business and finance** background, where **data** was pretty central
-- Over time, I got more interested in systems, patterns, and the tools behind them, rather than just staring at dashboards.
+- Over time, I got more interested in systems, patterns, and the tools behind them

 I’m deliberately building a niche at the intersection of **finance** and technology, using **financial knowledge** as the foundation to explore **data**, models, and code.
 By the time I realised what I liked, I was 20 years old.
 I didn’t treat that as a late start, just as a clearer direction.